South Melbourne Town Hall

 South Melbourne Town Hall is a landmark civic building located on Bank Street in South Melbourne, a suburb of Melbourne, Victoria, Australia.
 It is listed on the Victorian Heritage Register as of state heritage significance to Victoria.

 History

-The Town Hall was officially opened on 30 June 1880, and was built to house what was then known as the Emerald Hill Town Council, as well as a Public Hall, a Mechanics Institute and Library, the Post and Telegraph Department, the Police Department and Courthouse and Fire Brigade.
+The town hall was authorised by the Emerald Hill Town Hall Act 1876 (40 Vict.
+No. 547 (Vic)), and officially opened on 30 June 1880, and was built to house what was then known as the Emerald Hill Town Council, as well as a public hall, a mechanics' institute and library, the Post and Telegraph Department, the police, courthouse and fire brigade.

 It was designed by noted Melbourne architect Charles Webb in Victorian Academic Classical style, featuring a wide facade of giant order Corinthian columns and pilasters, with a central portico and projecting pavilions at each corner, dominated by a very tall multi-stage clock tower.
-The Town Hall was built on an elevated site, the centrepiece of a formally planned block, with a forecourt in the form of a small curved park.
+The town hall was built on an elevated site, the centrepiece of a formally planned block, with a forecourt in the form of a small curved park.
 The clock was added to the clock tower in 1881, and the name of the city was changed to South Melbourne in 1883.